| | | | | |

 The Ultimate Travel Guide For Visiting Carmel by the Sea to Big Sur

-The itinerary begins with a drive south to take in the magnificent coastline of Big Sur.
-Then, you will spend time visiting Carmel by the Sea, an artist colony with storybook cottages and high-end shopping.
+The itinerary begins with a drive to take in the magnificent coastline of Big Sur.
+Then, you will visit Carmel by the Sea, an artist colony with storybook cottages and high-end shopping.
 Finally, the trip will end with a visit to Monterey to watch whales, see Cannery Row, and visit the Monterey Bay Aquarium.

 Along the way, I’ll recommend great places to stay and eat and points of interest not to miss.

-Whether you’re looking for a relaxing getaway from San Francisco to Carmel by the Sea or you’re on a family vacation, this Carmel to Big Sur itinerary will check all the boxes.
+Whether you are looking for a relaxing getaway from San Francisco to Carmel by the Sea or on a family vacation, this Monterey, Carmel, and Big Sur itinerary will check all the boxes.

 He Works So I Travel content may contain affiliate links for products I use and love.
 If you make a purchase after clicking one of these links, I’ll earn a small commission at no additional cost to you.
 For full details, please read my full affiliate disclosure here.

-I rented this BMW through Hotwire for $330 for the week.
-Keep in mind that gas is expensive in California, so budget accordingly.
+I rented a BMW through Discover Cars for $330 for the week.
+Gas is expensive in California, so budget accordingly.

 BMW rental car in Carmel

-Enjoy being in this majestic area by beginning the first morning of your trip with breakfast and a spectacular view of the ocean at Pacific’s Edge restaurant in the Carmel Highlands.
+Enjoy being in this majestic area by beginning the first morning of your trip with breakfast and a spectacular ocean view at Pacific’s Edge restaurant in the Carmel Highlands.

 View from Pacific's Edge in Carmel Highlands